Ada-Developers-Academy/core/intro-to-functions/defining-functions.md

 We define the return value of a function by writing a **return statement** in a function body.
 There are three rules to creating a return statement:

 1. Syntax: use the keyword `return`, followed by expression or value to return
-2. We can only return one value from a function every time it is invoked*
+2. We can only return one value from a function every time it is invoked
 3. When our program reaches a `return` statement, it will **end and exit the current function call**

-Callout: Technically, Python allows us to return multiple things from a function.
-This is beyond the scope of our learning right now.
-In general, and consistent with the vast majority of programming languages, we can assume that our functions return only one value at a time.

 ### Syntax to Return Statements